 Outerwear and Other Accessories

 October is still a fairly warm month, as mentioned earlier.
 So, chances are you won’t be bringing any heavy jackets or other kinds of outerwear like coats and sweaters.
-If you think you might get cool at any point on your trip, pack along a light sweater or a light jacket.
+If you think you might get cool at any point on your trip, pack a:

 Of course, you may already have a light jacket on hand if you’re traveling from another location that has cooler temperatures.
 There are a lot of other accessories and essentials you might want to pack for the trip.
 Here are some non-clothing accessories to consider bringing with you in October.